lotide-org/lotide/doc/INSTALL.md

 hitide can be built in the same way.

-To set up the database, run `migrant setup`, then `migrant apply -a`.
+To set up the database, run `lotide migrate setup`, then `lotide migrate`.

 ### Recommended proxy setup:
 This is written for Nginx, but it should be possible to adapt it to other proxy servers.
 Replace `c_backend_1` and `c_hitide_1` with your actual hostnames.